WOIO: Previous applicants for channel 19 in Cleveland

 Following the failure of the WHK permit, The Plain Dealer itself filed for an application on July 17, 1962, spurred by passage of the All-Channel Receiver Act, but withdrew their bid by that September, with publisher Thomas V. H. Vail citing the economic uncertainty of UHF.
 Community Telecasters of Cleveland Inc., led by attorney Charles W. Steadman, was the next to file on April 19, 1963, and was soon being joined by another attempt from Cleveland Broadcasting and WERE.
-Cleveland Broadcasting was awarded the permit on November 12, 1964, with president Ray T. Miller teasing the idea of their station as the flagship of a 40-station regional UHF network, and WERE host Bill Gordon was considered for a nighly talk show.
+Cleveland Broadcasting was awarded the permit on November 12, 1964, with president Ray T. Miller teasing the idea of their station as the flagship of a 40-station regional UHF network, and WERE host Bill Gordon was considered for a nightly talk show.
 Construction was delayed after Community Telecasters appealed the permit, which Cleveland Broadcasting eventually gave up in part due to Miller's 1966 death and the eventual sale of the company itself.
-Community Telecasters was award a permit of their own on May 22, 1968, dismissing a competing bid from WIXY-WDOK owner Westchester Corp.
+Community Telecasters was awarded a permit of their own on May 22, 1968, dismissing a competing bid from WIXY-WDOK owner Westchester Corp.
 While the permit was assigned the call sign WCTF-TV, the construction process stalled with no indication of any potential sign-on date; by comparison, Kaiser Broadcasting signed on WKBF-TV and United Artists signed on WUAB within months of their respective permits being granted.
 Moreover, both stations were well-financed with existing program inventories whereas Community Telecasters was a local group with limited funds.